pcminigames/skyfight/README.md

 ## Installation

 1. Make sure you are running the correct version of Minecraft server (for SkyFight v4.1 it's Paper 1.21.8)
 2. Download the latest release from the [releases page](https://github.com/pcminigames/skyfight/releases).
-You should get a `.jar` file and two `.yml` files.
+You should get a `.jar` plugin file, a `.zip` world file and two `.yml` config files.
 3. Download the [GameLib](https://github.com/pcminigames/gamelib/releases) plugin.
 There should be just one `.jar` file.
+4. Put the unzipped world folder in your server's main directory.
-4. Put both `.jar` files in your server's `plugins` folder.
+5. Put both `.jar` files in your server's `plugins` folder.
-5. Make a folder named `skyfight` in your server's `plugins` folder.
+6. Make a folder named `skyfight` in your server's `plugins` folder.
-6. Put the `config.yml` and `kits.yml` files in the `skyfight` folder.
+7. Put the `config.yml` and `kits.yml` files in the `skyfight` folder.
-7. Start/restart your server.
+8. Start/restart your server.

 ## Usage